This post may include affiliate links. Thank you for your support.

 • Substitution: Finely dice half of a yellow onion if you don’t have a shallot.
 Red onions are too sweet, and white onions are too sharp.

-• Garlic Cloves – Use plenty of fresh garlic cloves.
+• Garlic Cloves – Use plenty of peeled fresh garlic cloves.
 They will release so much flavor into the sauce; you just can’t replicate that with dried garlic powder.

 • Fresh Flat Leaf Parsley – Remove the stems first.
 This parsley has sweet notes that enhance the other flavors so much that you can smell it as it cooks.